-The shoe caught on with the high-rolling, jazz-loving young things of the Roaring Twenties, but outside opulent circles, people thought the shoes too flashy for polite society – until the then Prince of Wales took them mainstream.
+The shoe caught on with lounge lizards and jazz-loving young things of the Roaring Twenties.
+Association with these free and easy social circles, and the subsequent divorce cases, earned the shoe a new nickname – the ‘co-respondent’.
+In reference to the legal name given to a third party in adultery cases.
+At the time, people thought the spectator or co-respondent shoe too flashy for polite society – until the then Prince of Wales took them mainstream.

 During and after World War One, dynastic families across Europe crumbled.
 But the British monarchy flourished, particularly Edward, whose frequent visits to the frontline trenches and publicised support for the troops made him a ‘man of the people’.
 A playboy and womaniser he certainly was, but when Edward started wearing spectators, everyone wanted to wear them too.